 This growing diversity in the workforce means there’s potential for more unique perspectives, fresh ideas, and unprecedented levels of innovation.
 But none of that will happen if these underrepresented groups don’t feel like they can belong.

 After all, it's only when people feel like they belong and are psychologically safe that they will freely share ideas and confidently speak out.
 Alternatively, they’re more likely to leave and take their great ideas over to the next place if they don't feel these things.

 Is it possible to foster a sense of belonging?

 The reason why one person feels a sense of belonging at their workplace can differ from that of their colleague, depending on personal traits, if they’re from an underrepresented group, and which group that is.

-However, there is significant evidence (outside the workplace) that making efforts to promote belonging can impact whether or not a person feels they belong, and even how successful they are at their job.
+However, there is significant evidence (outside the workplace) that promoting belonging can impact whether or not a person feels they belong and even how successful they are at their job.
 Thus, incorporating belonging should be part of any diversity, equity, and inclusion strategy.

 After completing our research, survey, and report, Culture Amp developed actionable tips for effectively fostering belonging in the workplace.
 In brief, these are:

 If companies want to build a robust and healthy business, they cannot afford to ignore the impact of employee belonging.
 Not only does employee belonging affect wellness and happiness, but it also affects engagement, motivation, and retention.
-And all of these, of course, have a direct impact on your organization's bottom-line.
+And all of these, of course, directly impact your organization's bottom-line.